Badminton player in action

 What is the most popular sport in Malaysia?

-Badminton is the national sport par excellence, followed closely by Football and Futsal.
+Badminton is the national sport par excellence, closely followed by football and futsal.

 Are gyms expensive?